Ada-Developers-Academy/ada-precourse-v2/intro-to-python/snowman.checkpoint.md

 ---

-You should make use of the following functions from the previous lessons that are already created for you:
+You should make use of the following functions from the previous lessons which have been already created for you:

 - `print_snowman_graphic(num_wrong_guesses)` - This function prints out the appropriate snowman image depending on the number of wrong guesses the player has made.
 - `build_word_dict(snowman_word)` - This function takes `snowman_word` as input and returns a dictionary with a key-value pair for each letter in `snowman_word`, where the key is the letter and the value is `False`.